lucidrains/linformer/README.md

-    dim_head = 128,        # be able to set the dimension of each head in multi-head attention k = 256,               # this is the k that the key/values are projected to along the sequence dimension one_kv_head = True,    # share one key/value head across all heads share_kv = False       # share the same projection for keys and values )
+    dim_head = 128,        # be able to set the dimension of each head in multi-head attention k = 256,               # this is the k that the key/values are projected to along the sequence dimension one_kv_head = True,    # share one key/value head across all heads share_kv = False,      # share the same projection for keys and values reversible = True      # make network reversible, like Reformer )

 x = torch.randint(0, 20000, (1, 4096))